hojin-kr/hojin-kr.github.io/_posts/2019-11-19-How to Handle Error and Redirect in Android WebView.md

       ...
 ~~~

 This is a part of error.html file.
-I think maybe this is fake but is work. if user meet this page. can be using button(refesh) and this button sending to app main page.
+I think this is incorrect but it works anyway.
+If user meets this page, he can use the refresh button and it will send users to the main page of the app.

 ~~~
 <!-- app/src/main/assets/www/error.html  -->